This policy relates to the Residential Tenancies Act 2010

 The purpose of a Local Allocation Strategy is to enhance the sustainability of communities by addressing specific community issues or needs.

-• A Local Allocation Strategy is a specific allocation approach for a local area.
+• Local Allocation Strategy (LAS) – A LAS is a specific allocation approach for a local area.
 When there is a LAS in place, the needs of the community living in the local area is considered, as well as making sure that the client is matched to a property that meets their needs.

-This policy applies to all Southern Cross Housing (SCH) managed properties.
+This policy applies to all SCH managed properties.

-• there is a mismatch of supply and demand making the property hard to let,
+• There is a mismatch of supply and demand making the property hard to let, or

-• in other circumstances to achieve social housing policy outcomes agreed with DCJ, or
+• In other circumstances to achieve social housing policy outcomes agreed with DCJ,

-Clients who do not meet the requirements of the LAS may be bypassed in the nomination and allocation process, and offered the next suitable property.
+• Clients who do not meet the requirements of the LAS may be bypassed in the nomination and allocation process, where a LAS exists and offered the next suitable property.
 The reason for bypass will be noted in HOMES as LAS.

-Tenancy managers or Senior Housing Officers are responsible for identifying the need for a LAS, in consultation with the Executive Manager, Operations.
-The Chief Executive Officer is responsible for approving the creation of a LAS.
-A LAS register is to be maintained by the Manager, Access & Demand.
+Tenancy Managers or Senior Housing Officers are responsible for identifying the need for a LAS, in consultation with the Deputy CEO.

 Documents Related to this Policy